LeeMorinUCF/QMB3311S22/demo_12_PP_Ch_10_Read_Write/README.md

 You can read file located on any computer that is available on the Internet.

 The ```urllib``` module has tools for reading files with a given URL.
-Note that the file can be encoded in a number of ways.
+Note that the file can be encoded in a number of format.
-This example shows how to read a file encoded in UTF-8.
+This example shows how to read a file encoded in a format called UTF-8.
 This uses a function called ```decode``` to decode the file content in the form of bytes to obtain legible characters using UTF-8 encoding.